 iACADEMY.
-On September 28, 2017, iACADEMY, as Borrower, and Neschester, as Third Party Mortgagor, entered into an Omnibus Loan and Security Agreement (Omnibus Agreement) with China Banking Corporation (China Bank) granting iACADEMY a Term Loan Facility amounting to \$\mathbb{P}800.0\$ million to refinance the \$\mathbb{P}200.0\$ million short-term loan and partially finance the cost of construction of iACADEMY's Yakal campus.
+On September 28, 2017, iACADEMY, as Borrower, and Neschester, as Third Party Mortgagor, entered into an Omnibus Loan and Security Agreement (Omnibus Agreement) with China Bank granting iACADEMY a Term Loan Facility amounting to P800.0 million to refinance the P200.0 million short-term loan and partially finance the cost of construction of iACADEMY's Yakal campus.
 The long-term loan is secured by a real estate mortgage on the Yakal land and the building constructed thereon, and all other facilities, machineries equipment and improvements therein (see Note 11).
-The long-term loan shall mature on the 10th year anniversary of the initial drawdown on the Term Loan Facility (the Loan Maturity Date).
-The maturity date of subsequent drawdowns made within the availability period shall coincide with the Loan Maturity Date.
+The long-term loan matures on the 10th year anniversary of the initial drawdown on the Term Loan Facility (the Loan Maturity Date).
+The maturity date of subsequent drawdowns made within the availability period coincides with the Loan Maturity Date.